ABSTRACT

 TECHNOLOGICAL ADOPTION

 The proliferation of digital platforms has led to digital communities, enabling employees to interact, exchange information, and work together on various projects.
 These platforms offer chances for online engagements and information sharing and encourage camaraderie and assistance among peers.
 Nevertheless, issues with particular software can obstruct the efficiency of these platforms and influence employee productivity.
 Although technology has significantly improved remote work, it is important to deal with any technical issues that might come up.
 Organizations must invest in strong IT infrastructure and offer sufficient technical support to reduce disruptions and maintain smooth operations.
 By addressing these obstacles, companies can maximize the benefits of digital platforms for boosting productivity and fostering innovation.
+Some quotes:

-“...use of digital tools…”-P3
+“...use of digital tools…” - Participant 3

-WORK-ENVIRONMENT AND SET-UP
+WORK ENVIRONMENT AND SET-UP

 DISCUSSIONS AND IMPLICATIONS